Check and Connect

 - Priority is given to students who struggle behaviorally in school.
 Out of school students looking to be re-engaged in school or students showing disengagement from school through absenteeism, behavior and/or grades are also considered.
-Referrals are accepted from Ypsilanti Community Schools District and the Washtenaw County Trial Court.
+Referrals are accepted from Ypsilanti Community Schools District, Lincoln Consolidated Schools and the Washtenaw County Trial Court.
 Limited spots are available.

-- We have a small pilot program in Detroit for out-of-school high school youth up to age 17.
+- We have a small pilot program in Detroit for older high school youth.

 - An advocate who works with students and families for a minimum of two years